Browsed by

 -Jelaluddin Rumi

-Reading Wendell Berry, his “wild rose” speaks most specifically to me as one that hides under the radar but blooms nonetheless.
-Each group of people that I interact with has something to teach and that is what is so fascinating to me.
+Wendell Berry’s, “wild rose” speaks most specifically to me as one hiding under the radar, but blooming nonetheless.
+Each group of people I interact with has something to teach and this is what is so fascinating to me.
 Whether I borrow some of the ideas or not is completely up to me.
 Being different requires strength in standing alone.
 Solidarity with self can be difficult in practice.
 It is saying no when everyone around you is saying yes; it is being comfortable being the only voice for your point of view.
-Maybe the answer is not to continually seek out people more like us; maybe it is to flourish among others that are different.
+Maybe the answer is not to continually seek out people more like us; maybe it is to flourish among others who are different.
 In this way we can celebrate our differences with no expectation to conform to a specific type of rebellion.

 We are all members of the human race.
 In this way we are all the same.
 Given the freedom to explore our personalities we flourish into a gorgeous field of wildflowers, each different but as beautiful as the one before.
 A daisy does not try to be a rose or any other flower for that matter, the daisy just blooms.
-Each flower, standing alone and blooming creates the togetherness of the field, breathtaking in totality only because of these differences.
+Each flower, standing alone and blooming, creates the togetherness of the field.
+Breathtaking only because of these differences.
 The next time you are in a group of people, find those most different from yourself and spend some time with them.
-You may discover a few things that interest or speak to you, even if just to observe, listen and learn.
+You may discover a few things of interest to observe, listen and learn from.